Access your Pro+ Content below.

-This article is part of the May 2012 issue of NAC technology evolves in a BYOD policy world
+This article is part of the IT in Europe issue of May 2012

 Amid the rising consumerisation of IT, the traditional “one-size-fits-all” strategy can fail.
 IT must develop an open approach to consumerisation of devices and use VDI.